 How does the service work?

-As a general rule, an Aging Life Care Consultant begins by doing an assessment.
+As a general rule, an Aging Life Care Manager begins by doing an assessment.
 This involves meeting with the elder (client) over the course of a visit or two to the home.
 They discuss the elder’s personal priorities and values, any concerns he or she might have, and what activities and interests are most important to him or her.

-Over the course of the visit, the Aging Life Care Consultant will observe physical and mental capabilities.
+Over the course of the visit, the Aging Life Care Manager will observe physical and mental capabilities.
 A few tests or physical exams may be administered.
 The assessment is as much about identifying strengths as it is about addressing problems, since building on existing strengths is key to promoting independence and quality of life.

 Other assessments may include a review of the home for safety hazards, and a review of insurance and financial resources to help the client and family maximize use of any social service programs that may be available.

 Following the visit, an individualized care plan will be recommended.
-The elder and family then have the option to proceed with this plan independently, or retain the services of the Aging Life Care Consultant to assist with the plan’s implementation.Return to top
+The elder and family then have the option to proceed with this plan independently, or retain the services of the Aging Life Care Manager to assist with the plan’s implementation.Return to top

 What is a care plan?